-China may have started reopening its factories and workers might be returning to work, but the balance of world’s economic power has already begun to shift to some other places.
-And not all of the reason is COVID 19 effect on Economy, the descent of China from the top spot has been forthcoming for years.
+China may have started reopening its factories and workers might be returning to work, but the balance of world’s economic power has already begun to shift to other places.
+And not all of the reason is COVID 19 effect on economy, the descent of China from the top spot has been forthcoming for years.

 COVID 19 nearly destroyed many economies that relied a lot on non-local products and raw materials, especially those being imported from China.
 Some economies saw shortages in electronic components, others saw outrageous price hikes in essential products.
 But what makes China number 1, what would be the COVID 19 effect on economy of the world and what will it take for India to be the next super power?